syncfusion-content/flutter-docs/Flutter/pyramid-chart/right-to-left.md

 ### Tooltip

-Right-to-left rendering is applicable for [`tooltip`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TooltipBehavior-class.html) elements.By default, the tooltip content will be `point.x : point.y`, in RTL rendering, the tooltip content will be `point.y : point.x`.
+Right-to-left rendering is applicable for [`tooltip`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TooltipBehavior-class.html) elements.By default, the tooltip content will be `point.x : point.y`, in RTL rendering the tooltip content will be `point.y : point.x`.
 If you wish the format to be applied as it is despite RTL rendering in this case, you can make use of [`onTooltipRender`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfPyramidChart/onTooltipRender.html) callback.

 {% highlight dart %}